Three Years Later: GREATS grows 280% year-over-year

 The GREATS team has proven its skill in brand building and the road ahead promises to keep them busy.
 A women’s line means a new audience and market, strategic partnerships continue to be forged and new teammates may indicate new opportunities and areas of growth.

-As business gets busier, GREATS can rely on Ingram Micro Commerce to keep pace and maintain the same flexibility and user-friendly technology that’s always been offered.
+As business gets busier, GREATS can rely on Ingram Micro Services to keep pace and maintain the same flexibility and user-friendly technology that’s always been offered.
 “Our demand continues to grow, and without a great logistics partner you just simply can’t do that (support growth),” Ryan said.
 “We try to work with best-in-class in whatever we do, and I think that’s why we’re really happy with our service.”